 Include a brief synopsis of each module (50 - 100 words).
-Provide an 'at a glance' overview of the nature of modules included across each stage of the programme.
+Provide an 'at a glance' overview of the nature of modules included in each stage.
 Provide a high-level summary of the module's indicative content and assessment strategy and how this contributes to learning on the programme overall.